-The summer is a wonderful time to get out of your house and enjoy the natural beauty of the great outdoors.
+When the weather is great outside, its time to get out of your house and enjoy the natural beauty of the great outdoors.
 Smell the scent of freshly cut grass, hear the birds tweet, feel the warm sun touch your skin and feel inspired by nature.
-To help you get out more this summer or even at any time of the year, take a look at our 7 outdoor writing activities for kids.
+To help you get out more at any time of the year, take a look at our 7 outdoor writing activities for kids.
 These activities will help your child to enjoy nature and help them improve their writing skills.
 These are the perfect activities for whether you are going camping or just for a simple stroll down your local park.

 7 Outdoor writing Activities